Yet-Zio/Grim-Text-Editor/README.md

 # Grim-Text-Editor(v1.0.0_Stable)
+Grim is an Advanced simple yet another text editor which has almost all the features of a text editior and compaitable with most platforms.
 Grim was created by Yet-Zio and is owned by him and his organisation-Master-Console_ Inc. Grim is distributed in the MIT License which is a permissive free software license originating at the Massachusetts Institute of Technology, [Know more](https://en.wikipedia.org/wiki/MIT_License)

 Grim's latest releases will be published on Master-Console Inc. and source codes will be available on Github